 - For example, if the voltage at the input is five volts and biasing voltage is two volts than the output voltage will be 2 volts other three voltage will be cut by this circuitry.

-- It is due to that if the input voltage value is lesser than the voltage source (biased voltage) connected with the diode than behaves in reverse biased conditions and it will stop the biasing voltage flowing through the diode.
+- It is because if the input voltage value is lesser than the voltage source (biased voltage) connected with the diode then behaves in reverse biased conditions and it will stop the biasing voltage flowing through the diode.

-- If the value of the voltage at the high than the bias voltage diode is working in forwarding biased mode and current start to pass through the load resistance.
+- If the value of the voltage is higher than the bias voltage diode is working in forwarding biased mode and the current start to pass through the load resistance.